smbct/smbct.github.io/series/x86_64_assembly/pt7.markdown

 movsd [rbp-32], xmm0 ; store y_next = 2*x*y + y0
 {% endhighlight %}

-Finally, the new value of  `x` is copied from the `xtemp` variable in the stack's memory.
+Finally, the new value of  `x` is copied from the `xtemp` variable to the stack's memory.
-It was necessary to use a temporary `xtemp` variable since the computation of the new `x` value depends on the `y` value :
+It is necessary to use a temporary `xtemp` variable since the computation of the new `x` value depends on the `y` value :

 {% highlight nasm linenos %}
 ; compute x_next = xtemp